WillSplaine/COMP3016-OPENGL/README.md

 ### Environment
 #### This project was created using Visual Studios 2022 Community with C++

+### Insipration
+#### The main reason I chose to focus on a bonsai model loader was because plants are completely unique to eachother and alot of people enjoy growing/ looking at them especially in bonsai communities
+#### I took alot of inspiration from flower boutiques and mueseums as they have each piece on its own stand which is what i decided to follow

 ### Libraries
 #### Please ensure these libraries are in the prokect in order to run the scene as intended